16 celebrity chefs with restaurants in Dubai

-Korean snowboarder turned chef and TV personality, Akira Back is the second of two celebrity chefs to make their Dubai debut at W Dubai – The Palm.
+Korean snowboarder turned chef and TV personality, Akira Back is one of two celebrity chefs with restaurants at W Dubai – The Palm.
 The eponymous restaurant’s cuisine has a strong Japanese bent, with Korean and pan-Asian influences running through it.
 Signature tastes include the tuna pizza and AB tacos.

 Akira Back, W Dubai – The Palm, Palm Jumeirah, daily 7pm to 11.30pm.
 Tel: (04) 245 5800. @akirabackdubai